Guide series, Part 1 of 5

 The DCCT backbone, why HbA1c is still indispensable

 The Diabetes Control and Complications Trial (DCCT, 1993) randomised 1,441 people with Type 1 diabetes to intensive or conventional insulin therapy and followed them for 6.5 years.
-Intensive therapy reduced retinopathy by 76%, nephropathy by 50%, and neuropathy by 60%.
-Every 10% reduction in HbA1c was associated with around a 40% reduction in complication risk.
-The 30-year follow-up (EDIC, Braffett 2025) confirmed these benefits persist for decades.
+Intensive therapy reduced sustained three-step retinopathy progression by 76% in the primary prevention cohort, who entered with no retinopathy, and by 54% in the secondary intervention cohort, who entered with mild retinopathy.
+Across the trial, microalbuminuria fell by 39%, macroalbuminuria by 54%, and clinical neuropathy by 60%.

 This is Grade A evidence.
 It established HbA1c as the gold standard outcome measure in diabetes and has not been overturned.
 Any TIR framework still has to account for what HbA1c uniquely captures.